kaidez/kaidez.com/_posts/2015-1-02-filter-with-jquery.md

 *   While we had to do `dataset` feature detection for the `data-team` attribute, take note that we didn't have to do that for `data-players-team`.
 This is because we had to find the exact value of `data-team` but with `data-players-team`, we just need to see if it existed in the DOM.

 *   The part of the code that uses `$.filter()` could be more elegant.
 It's written in a way that automatically assumes that all the `.player` elements aren't in view, which isn't the case.
 So it's probably neater to use something like `if/else` to check the DOM and see what elements are and aren't visible.
-But like any DOM checking, a search like that is a bit of a performance hit, so it's left out of the code for that reason.
+But like any DOM checking, a search like that is a bit of a performance hit so it's left out of the code for that reason.

 <a name="conclusion"></a>
 ### Conclusion